Be the Wolf

 A typical tourist, unless they happened to walk into the theatre’s box office out of curiosity about the theatre’s imposing facade, would be unaware of the miracles this venue performs on a regular basis.
 The Reykjavík area has a population of about 200,000.
 And if that wasn’t enough culture for one town, the city boasts of another live theatre complex of equal stature, plus several smaller companies.

-Before the play started I was sitting on a bench in the outer lobby (people-watching, of course) when woman came in and sat down next to me.
-We started talking about Icelandic theatre—she was a regular—and I mentioned that I had seen Þetta er allt að koma by Hallgrímur Helgason.
-She had known Hallgrímur since he was three years old!
-She told me was what a great man he was.
-That was the second time today I heard someone say that!
+Before the play started I was sitting on a bench in the outer lobby when woman came in and sat down next to me.
+We started talking about Icelandic theatre, she was a regular and I mentioned Hallgrímmur Helgason’s Þetta er allt að koma.
+She had known Hallgrímmur since he was three years old!
+She also mentioned what a great man he was—the second time I heard someone say that today!

-When the woman whom my bench-mate was waiting for came in she looked at the two of us sitting side-by-side and exclaimed: “Ah!
+When the woman whom my bench-mate was waiting for came in she said: “Ah!
 Brúðkaupsbekkurinn!”
-(The wedding bench!”)

 Search for a Dancer Index…